wagtail/wagtail-factories/docs/architecture.rst

     This syntax is deprecated and will be removed in a future version.
 It does not support nested StreamBlocks.

-Factory vs Builder Separation
+Factory vs builder separation
 ------------------------------

 **Factories** define the structure and default values:

 - Declare available block types
 - Set default field values
 - Define relationships between blocks

 **Builders** handle runtime construction: